B.S. Degree in Biochemistry

-An OC graduate with a Bachelor of Science degree in Biochemistry will:
+An OC graduate with a Bachelor of Science degree in Biochemistry will have:

-5. Have developed mature Christian attitudes towards scholarship, intellectual honesty and ethical conduct that promote a life-long appreciation for learning.
+- Active Faith: Develop mature Christian attitudes towards scholarship, intellectual honesty, and ethical conduct that promote a life-long appreciation for learning in biochemistry.

 Student must complete a minimum of 126 hours including the major, core, and minor if required.
 Elective hours may be needed to reach 126 hours.

 8 Hours physics with laboratory

 - PHYS-1114 College Physics I

 - BIOL-1115 General Biology I: Cellular and Molecular Systems

 - BIOL-2913 Biostatistics Methods

 - BIOL-3415 General Microbiology